vrancurel/dmd-test/README.md

 way would have been probably to write a jsonmemcachedmemdown module that would have fetched the JSON blobs from memcached (see jsondown sources).
+There are 2 special buckets: \_\_metastore and users..bucket which respectively maintain the list of all buckets and the list of buckets per user.
+Interaction with those 2 is also done by the MD interface so don't be surprised.

 Data modules are supposed to manage the low level blob storage.
 There is no metadata available here such as the file name, parent folder or